6801318d8d/proquest-dl/README.md

 ## Requirements

-Other than the python packages in `requirements.txt`, you will need `qpdf` and `pandoc` in your PATH.
+You will need `qpdf` and `pandoc` in your PATH.

 ## Run the software

-1. Clone the repository
+1. Install the software in a virtual environment and run it.
+For example:

     ```
     git clone https://github.com/6801318d8d/proquest-dl
     cd proquest-dl
-    ```

-2. Create a virtual environment and install required Python packages.

-    For example, using pyenv:

-    ```
-    pyenv virtualenv 3.12 proquest-dl
-    pyenv local proquest-dl
-    python -m pip install -r requirements.txt
+    python -m pip install .
-    ```
-3. Run the software

-    ```
-    ./src/proquest-dl.py 35850 --data-dir "./data" --firefox-profile-path "/home/USERNAME/.mozilla/firefox/PROFILE"
+    proquest-dl 35850 --data-dir "./data" --firefox-profile-path "/home/USERNAME/.mozilla/firefox/PROFILE"
     ```